Portuguese people: Romanization

 Viriato (179 – 139 BC), led a guerilla war against the Romans for eight years.
 He was beheaded by traitors from his ranks, who killed him in his sleep for a bribe.
 The statue depicted is in Viseu.

 Rome conquered the peninsula during the 2nd and 1st centuries B.C. from Carthage during the Punic Wars.

 After 193 B.C., the Lusitanians fought Rome's expansion peninsula following the defeat and occupation of Carthage in North Africa.
 They fought for years, repeatedly defeating the Roman invaders.
 In the end they were punished by Praetor Servius Galba in 150 B.C.
 He killed 9,000 Lusitanians and later sold 20,000 more as slaves to the Roman provinces in Gaul (modern France).

 Three years later (147 B.C.), Viriathus became the leader of the Lusitanians and attacked Roman rule in Lusitania and beyond.
 He commanded a confederation of Celtic tribes and prevented Roman expansion with guerrilla warfare.
 In 139 B.C.
 Viriathus was betrayed and killed in his sleep by his companions (emissaries to the Romans), Audax, Ditalcus and Minurus, bribed by Marcus Popillius Laenas.
 However, when Audax, Ditalcus and Minurus returned to receive their reward, Consul Quintus Servilius Caepio ordered their execution, declaring, "Rome does not pay traitors".
+Viriathus was the first Portuguese 'national hero'.
+After Viriathus' rule, the celticized Lusitanians largely adopted romanized culture and the Latin language.